NicodemusGurion/nicodemusgurion.github.io/_posts/islam-vs-christianity.md

 Muhammad married 11 women.
 Jesus was celibate.

-Muhammad was a boy toy to a sugar mama.
+Muhammad was a boy toy to a rich successful sugar mama.
 Jesus was a hard working carpenter.

 Muhammad was a warlord.